 Furthermore, the internet and other modern means of communication have served to make the art world much smaller and easier to keep in touch with than was once the case.
-Certainly, a strong online profile will do much to help you thrive as an artist ‘out in the sticks’.
+Certainly, a strong online profile will do much to help you thrive as an artist in a smaller community.

 Indeed, with more and more artists being displaced by ever-more expensive traditional art capitals into parts of the country that offer cheaper living costs, a better all-round quality of life and a freedom to truly experiment with and explore their craft, now might truly be the time of the provincial artist!

 This post was originally published in January 2016.
 Last updated in July 2021.